bikerider/playbook/troubleshootting/app_orig_call_troubleshooting.md

-# Application Originated Call troubleshooting procedure
+# APPLICATION ORIGINATED CALL TROUBLESHOOTING PROCEDURE

 This document describes the basic operations troubleshooting procedure for the app originated flow.
 It describes briefly the proposed checks to be done for massive and single customer/call issues.

-## Massive problems in Outgoing call flow
+## MASSIVE ISSUES

 ### ASR decrease/ non successful responses increase